 The strongest statewide community and voter engagement network in Ohio, bringing together community and faith organizations, labor unions and policy groups.
 OOC builds power for social, racial, and economic justice, and plans to register 150,000 Ohio voters in 2016, while organizing on issues including a minimum wage increase, ending mass incarceration, and combatting climate change.

 A statewide organization led by young people engaging in student organizing on issue campaigns & electoral mobilization.
 They engage in nonviolent direct action, policy advocacy, and leadership development on campuses across Ohio to build independent political power.
-Fiscally sponsored by Ohio Organizing Collaborative.
+An affiliate of the Alliance for Youth Action.
+Fiscally sponsored by Stant Up Ohio / Ohio Organizing Collaborative.

 An affiliate of the national Unity Voter Empowerment Campaign by the National Coalition on Black Civic Participation.
 They work nationally with A. Phillip Randolph Institute, Lawyers Committee for Civil Rights Under Law, Cost of Freedom Project, Black Youth Vote, and other groups to register and turn out Black voters in Ohio.